-The Type B Water Licence issued by MVLWB to Teck for the Pine Point site (licence number MV2006L2-0013, Appendix D) details a water sampling program (i.e., Surveillance Network Program) that must be implemented.
+The Type B Water Licence issued by MVLWB to Teck for the Pine Point site (licence number MV2017L2-0007) details a water sampling program (i.e., Surveillance Network Program) that must be implemented (Annex A of the Water License).
 Reference should be made to the Water Licence for the details of sampling and testing locations.